nlztrk/kaggle_predicting_marital_status/README.md

-# Predicting Marital Status with Monthly Expense Data
+# Predicting Marital Status using Monthly Expense Data

 This notebook was created for use in [Türkiye İş Bankası Machine Learning Challenge #3](https://www.kaggle.com/c/turkiye-is-bankas-machine-learning-challenge-3/leaderboard).
 The competition awarded the solution with 5th place.